dupoint/bq-workshop/README.md

         - For “sessions over a period broken down by <dimension>, grouped by month/day”, compute COUNT(*) of `session_start` grouped by (FORMAT_DATE('%Y-%m', PARSE_DATE('%Y%m%d', event_date)) or PARSE_DATE('%Y%m%d', event_date), <dimension>),
           limited to a top-N of allowed dimensions: {", ".join(sorted(DIM_MAP.keys()))}.
+        - If custom event names are specified like "for events (name1, name2, name3)", then always use the eventnames exactly as listed without changes
         - Never read dimensions like `device_category`, `source`, `medium`, `campaign`, `country`, `region`, `city`, `language`, `browser`, `operating_system` from `event_params`.
 Use the GA4 export columns: device.*, traffic_source.*, geo.*, etc.